cogment/cogment-doc/src/concepts/glossary.md

 ### Reward

 1. A sent reward is a measure of an [Actor’s](#actor) performance within the environment at a given [tick](#tick).
 The reward can be sent by the environment, and/or a different Actor.
-They are sent to the [Orchestrator](#orchestrator), which collate before they are received by the target actor.
+They are sent to the [Orchestrator](#orchestrator), which collates them before they are received by the target actor.

 2. A received reward is a single measure of an [Actor’s](#actor) performance.
 It is produced when at least one reward is sent to the actor at a given [tick](#tick).